techakash32/Brain-Tumor-MRI-Classifier/README.md

 - 🐳 Docker containerization for environment consistency
 - ☁️ AWS-native deployment with ECR + EC2
 - 🌐 REST API for real-time inference
+- 🎯 Early stopping + best-checkpoint restoration to prevent overfitting from degrading the deployed model

 ---